 The people of San Pedro and the nearby lake villages are incredibly warm, friendly, and welcoming.
 Life seems slower and a few decades behind many modern parts of the world.
 All around the lake many people dress traditionally, make their own clothing, do laundry and bathe in the lake, and cook on wood stoves.
 Spanish is a distant second language, with Tzu’tujil being the most common in daily life.
 Many children don’t even learn Spanish until they begin formal schooling.
 A street vendor explained to us that over 20 languages are spoken around the lake, and each village may have their own language and own style of clothing

 We had been enjoying our lives in San Pedro for several weeks, studying Spanish, exploring the lake and nearby volcanoes, and having many great meals with new friends, when we learned that Wikipedia referred to San Pedro as “the naughty village.”
 Had we done anything naughty?
-Sure, on occasion we had been asked if we would like to purchase some marijuana, and at least one local English Pub has found a creative way to promote their Friday Happy Hour (50 cent Rum & Cokes anyone?), but naughty?
+Sure, on occasion we had been asked if we would like to purchase some marijuana or some certified organic CBD tinctures, and at least one local English Pub has found a creative way to promote their Friday Happy Hour (50 cent Rum & Cokes anyone?), but naughty?

 Perhaps I’m less innocent than the Wikipedia article author (highly likely), but if ability to purchase drugs and alcohol is the criteria, we might as well refer to it as Naughty Guatemala or Naughty America.
 Or perhaps even more appropriate, Naughty World.
 I can’t remember having visited anywhere with a lack of mind-altering substances.
 In any case, the party scene is there for people that want it, and when drinks and a taxi ride home are only $1 each it is certainly easy to have one too many.